cube-js/cube/docs/content/Cube.js-Introduction.md

 **Cube is the headless business intelligence platform.** It helps data engineers and application developers access data from modern data stores, organize it into consistent definitions, and deliver it to every application.

 Cube was designed to work with all SQL-enabled data sources, including cloud data warehouses like Snowflake or Google BigQuery, query engines like Presto or Amazon Athena, and application databases like Postgres.
-Cube has a built-in relational caching engine to provide sub-second latency and high concurrency for API requests.
+Cube has a built-in caching engine to provide sub-second latency and high concurrency for API requests.

 With Cube, you can create a data model, manage access control and caching, and expose your data to every application via REST, GraphQL and SQL interfaces.
 Cube is headless, API-first, and decoupled from visualizations.
 You can use any charting library to build custom UI, or connect existing dashboarding and reporting tools to Cube.